 At the end of 2015, I sold the majority stake of Hint to a venture capital firm in Singapore.
 I literally went from living and running Hint in my parents' basement to selling my business to an entity on the other side of the world.
 I truly believe that adopting a whole food plant-based diet was the catalyst for it all to happen.
 That’s what made me think clearer, that’s what made me work more efficiently, that’s what made me feel so good, that’s what made me more confident, that’s what made it happen.

 A whole food plant-based lifestyle continues to change my life in miraculous ways, and over the past few years I have immersed myself in learning everything and anything about it.
-I'm now aware that eating this way not only improves my appearance and abilities, but it also can prevent and reverse all the diseases that plague us today (including heart disease, diabetes, & cancer!) and save the planet at the same time (meat & dairy production is the single largest contributor to global warming on earth)!
+I'm now aware that eating this way not only improves my appearance and abilities, but it also can prevent and reverse many of the diseases that plague us today and save the planet at the same time (meat & dairy production is the single largest contributor to global warming on earth).

 Equipped with my new knowledge, I can't help but wonder, why didn't I know about this before?
 Why didn't a doctor, coach, or parent tell me about it?
 Why did I have to find out on my own?
-Why isn't the healing power of eating plants and the harms of eating meat and dairy common knowledge?
+Why isn't the healing power of eating plants common knowledge?
 Why are we all so poorly educated about food?